 Parameter Input Justification

 Future quality without offset -1 Without the offset, future habitat quality for the koala is conservatively assumed to decline by 1-point.
 This decline is anticipated based on the combination of a known and active threats within the proposed offset areas, including:

 Invasive flora.

 Invasive fauna.

 Habitat clearing.

 Bushfire / wildfire.

-With regard to invasive flora, Lantana camara , Cryptostegia grandiflora , Opuntia tomentosa , Opuntia stricta , Passiflora subpeltata and at least 20 other weed species have been field verified in the proposed offset areas.
+With regard to invasive flora, Lantana camara, Cryptostegia grandiflora, Opuntia tomentosa, Opuntia stricta, Passiflora suberosa, Passiflora subpeltata and at least 20 other weed species have been field verified in the proposed offset areas.
 The average cover of weeds across all habitat quality assessment sites is 19.5 %.
-High levels of weed cover within the proposed offset areas predominately comprised of Lantana camara and Cryptostegia grandiflora .
+High levels of weed cover within the proposed offset areas predominately comprised of Lantana camara and Cryptostegia grandiflora.
 These species are recognised threats to the koala and are known to act as a barrier to movement, particularly where weed cover is dense and within riparian movement corridors (e.g. mapped koala climate refugia habitat) as observed in the proposed offset areas (DAWE 2022a and DAWE 2022b).
 It is acknowledged that in Queensland, the Biosecurity Act 2014 requires landowners to manage restricted weeds species, of which Lantana camara and Cryptostegia grandiflora are listed as Category 3 species under the Act.
 Despite this requirement, as evidenced by the habitat quality assessments completed across the proposed offset areas, these restricted weeds are established and are not being effectively managed, nor targeted for threatened species outcomes such as within riparian movement corridors (mapped koala climate refugia habitat).
 Without effective weed management, the proposed offset areas condition is anticipated to degrade as weed cover increases, or further establishes in areas not currently infested or where weed cover is currently low.
-It is anticipated the further advancement of Lantana camara and Cryptostegia grandiflora (DAWE 2022a) and DAWE 2022b).
+It is anticipated the further advancement of Lantana camara and Cryptostegia grandiflora would actively contribute toward a decline in species mobility capacity, with the koala known to be unwilling to cross dense patches of Lantana camara or Cryptostegia grandiflora (DAWE 2022a and DAWE 2022b).

 Several exotic fauna species are known to occur in the proposed offset areas, confirmed during field surveys.
 Wild dog/dingo is a known predator to koala, recorded throughout the proposed offset areas and known to the surrounding region, including connective habitat and associated movement corridors which intersect the proposed offset areas.
 Predation from pest species, namely dogs and foxes are a major threat to the koala (DAWE 2022a and DAWE 2022b).
 Introduced predators are likely to continue to influence the species stocking rate and present an ongoing threat to any local koala populations.
 In the absence of tailored pest monitoring and management as part of offset delivery, introduced predator populations will continue to thrive and contribute to the cumulative decline in habitat quality as a known threat to the koala.